 Should you decide to purchase your glasses online, be sure that shipping insurance covers them.
 Even though polycarbonate lenses are much more resistant to jostling and breaking during shipping, you don’t want to open your packaging and expect to find a shattered pair of glasses.

 What Are the Best Brands for Polycarbonate Lenses?

 We scoured the best of the best to come up with the best brand of polycarbonate lenses for you to take home and call your new favorite pair.
 We looked for the convenience known in brand names that are associated with polycarbonate lenses and how available they are for purchasing.
 While you shop for your new pair of polycarbonate lenses, keep these five names in mind for your next prescription and when it is time for a new investment.

 Coastal is renowned for their generosity to patients who are looking to score rewards for their purchases.
 By partnering with the Essilor Vision Foundation, the company gives away a pair of polycarbonate lenses with the purchase of a pair at regular price.

-Prices for glasses through Coastal start on the low end, usually around $19.
+Prices for glasses through Coastal start on the low end.
 While they are not the cheapest option for purchasing polycarbonate lenses, they’re not out of reach for most customers either.
 As with many online eyewear stores, you gain the benefits of free shipping and returns with Coastal purchases.

 Here’s the best part: Coastal regularly issues discounts on their polycarbonate lenses for you to use on purchases.
 If you are interested in getting two pairs of lenses – one for use in sunlight, and the other for indoors – Coastal is an excellent option.
 Even if it doesn’t come through the foundation’s grant, you can often find options for buying a pair and getting a second for free.